 Today’s headlines could make even the most optimistic person – like me – a little weary.
-But, my optimism was restored recently when I was invited to a screening of the new documentary about the 50-year anniversary of “Mister Rogers’ Neighborhood” called “Won’t You Be My Neighbor,” and it transported me back to my childhood.
+But, my optimism was restored when I watched the recent documentary about the 50-year anniversary of “Mister Rogers’ Neighborhood” called “Won’t You Be My Neighbor,” and it transported me back to my childhood.
 Mr. Rogers made it cool to have an imagination.
 He also addressed the tough subjects of the day, such as race and assassination.

 One of my favorite quotes comes from Mr. Rogers.
 He said, “We live in a world in which we need to share responsibility.
 It’s easy to say.
 ‘It’s not my child, not my community, not my world, not my problem.’
 Then there are those who see the need and respond.
 I consider those people my heroes.”
 This belief is one of the reasons I feel at home in the social sector – I’m surrounded by courageous heroes.

-One way nonprofits can be courageous is by finding new and better ways to tear down their walls and maximize operational efficiencies through collaboration.
+One way nonprofits can be courageous, especially as inflation rises and economics are shifting, is by finding new and better ways to tear down their walls and maximize operational efficiencies through collaboration.
 Along the spectrum between self-contained organizations that house every functional department and those that merge with other organizations lie organizational models to collaborate in ways that increase efficiency and maximize impact.
 One of these models is shared services.
 Shared services are much like outsourcing in that nonprofit organizations contract with other entities to provide specific services; however, shared services have the added dimension of clustering similar organizations to capitalize on synergies from collaboration.
 Additionally, shared services help nonprofits create, as Mr. McFeely would say, “speedier delivery” to their clients.